jeremyjung/mruby-tty-screen/README.md

 3. After installation is complete, open a terminal and go to the mruby-tty-screen directory
 4. Run `ridk enable`
 5. Run `pacman -S bison`
+6. Run `rake compile`

+Note that any time you open a terminal, you must run `ridk enable` before attempting to run `rake compile` in Windows or the compilation will fail.

 ## Why weren't tests ported?